Science of Reading Badge Rubric

 Reviewers look for and record:

-• Evidence in professional learning that provides suggestions for teachers for how to address potential gaps or misalignments within their HQIM (e.g., insufficient practice with decodable text).
+• Evidence in the professional learning of suggestions for how to address potential gaps or misalignments within the HQIM (e.g., insufficient practice with decodable text).

 2 points:

-• Professional learning examines how HQIM assessments (e.g., checks for understanding, unit tests) are designed to assess specific student learning and supports teachers in effectively using these assessments, and
+• Professional learning examines how HQIM assessments (e.g., checks for understanding, unit tests) are designed to assess specific student learning and supports teachers in effectively using data from these assessments, and

 • Professional learning describes additional types of assessments that can/should be used to understand students’ reading risk and development (e.g., screeners, diagnostics, progress monitoring tools).